GuyT07/typescript-mock-server/README.md

 Your models should export a data const and your file should be named as `^(get|post){1}(-\d)?.ts$`.
 Changes are being picked up automatically, so no need for a restart.

-Check out the [working example project](https://github.com/GuyT07/typescript-mock-server-examle) and source [the examples](https://github.com/GuyT07/typescript-mock-server/tree/main/tms-models/users).
+Check out the [working example project](https://github.com/GuyT07/typescript-mock-server-examle) and [the source](https://github.com/GuyT07/typescript-mock-server/tree/main/tms-models/users).

 # Options
 - `--port=x`: Port number the server runs on